cannam/repoint/README.md

-If the upstream repository URL for a library changes -- e.g. to move to a different provider, or if you want to pick up a different fork of the library -- you can change its details in `vext-project.json` to reflect its new location, and the new location will be used for all subsequent Vext operations.
+If the upstream repository URL for a library changes -- e.g. to move to a different provider, or if you want to pick up a different fork of the library -- you can change its details in `repoint-project.json` to reflect its new location, and the new location will be used for all subsequent Repoint operations.

 This should work seamlessly for all of the supported version control systems, so long as the new location has the same repository root as